osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/install-pi-adapter-for-rdbms-using-docker.md

 ### Provide persistent storage for the Docker container

-Complete the following <!-- jokim Apr 12 2021: use active voice "the following items..."  -->to run the container:
+Complete the following items to run the container:

 1. Use the docker container image `rdbmsadapter` created previously.
 2. Type the following command line (you may need to use the `sudo` command):